xdy/xdy-pf2e-workbench/README.md

           frightened removal reduce frightened below 1.
         * Effect: Minium Frightened that you can give to targets to not let the automated frightened removal reduce frightened below 1.
-        * Effect that you can use to change Focus Point Maximum of a character
+        * Effect that you can use to change Focus Point Maximum of a character.
+        * Adjustments for making undead, courtesy of @ElvisLiving (everything but the zombie) and @Tikael (He/Him) (zombie).
+        * A Reach 'aura' used by the (experimental) 'Whirlwind Strike' macro.
     * The compendium "PF2e Workbench Macros (xdy-pf2e-workbench-macros)" contains a few macros you might find useful.
         * 'Basic Action Macros' shows a dialog with a button for most macros, with bonus and whether you're the best in the party at that action (a setting to turn this off exists). (